-Tinatin Margalitadze - an associate professor of English Philology at the Institute of European Languages and Literature (Department of English Philology), Ivane Javakhishvili Tbilisi State University;
+Tinatin Margalitadze – Professor of Lexicography at the Institute of Western European Languages and Literature (Department of English Philology), Ivane Javakhishvili Tbilisi State University;

 Research director of the Lexicographic Centre of the University;

 Member of the Executive Board of EURALEX (European Association for Lexicography);

 Organizer and chair of XVII EURALEX International Congress (Tbilisi, 2016)

 Board Member of Giorgi Akhvlediani Society for the History of Linguistics;